+(CapEx) showing

+the green

+investments made

+by investee

-(CapEx) showing the green investments made by investee companies, e.g. for
+companies, e.g.

+for a transition to

+a green economy

+operational

+expenditure

+(OpEx) reflecting

+green operational

+activities of

+investee

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.